Newton and Bouligand derivatives of the scalar play and stop operator: Introduction.

-The proofs of Newton and of Bouligand differentiability are rather similar.
-Nevertheless, we have chosen to elaborate them both, because the details are somewhat cumbersome and should not be placed as a burden on the reader.
+The proofs of Newton and of Bouligand differentiability are rather similar; for Bouligand derivatives, some of the problems mentioned above do not even arise.
+Nevertheless, we have chosen to elaborate the proofs for both cases to some extent; the details are somewhat cumbersome and should not be placed too much as a burden on the reader.

-The main results are given in Theorem \ref{po.pond} for the Newton derivative and in equation (\ref{bd.8}) for the Bouligand derivative.
-In Section 9, a slight strengthening of those results is proved, having in mind applications to partial differential equations in which the play or stop operator appear.